Skip to content

 ABOUT

-As a writer who crafts character-driven narratives that explore history, science and culture in unexpected paths, I love collaborating with creative partners in storytelling.
+As a writer of character-driven narratives in history, science and culture, I love collaborating with creative partners in storytelling.
 The mediums range from books, articles, and short fiction to film, podcasts, and events.
 I work with tech and culture innovators, agencies, nonprofits, filmmakers, and science enterprises.
 Together we find the story and delve in for the deepest impact.
-The methods often combine oral history, original research, and reporting.
+The results often combine oral history, original research, and reporting.

-My writing about people, food, science, and the environment has appeared in The Washington Post, Smithsonian, Discover, Washingtonian, Mother Jones, Science, Undark, and Oxford American.
+My writing about people, science, and the environment has appeared in Scientific American, The Washington Post, Smithsonian, Discover, Mother Jones, Science, Undark, and Oxford American.

 Writing Specialties